 Website Tracking Through UTM Codes

-Before getting into how to track and segment results from your employee advocacy software, let’s first take a look at how marketing tools usually measure this traffic.
+Before getting into how to measure employee advocacy results from your solution, let’s first take a look at how marketing tools usually measure this traffic.

 A UTM code is a simple code you add to the end of a custom URL in order to track information on where visitors are coming from.
 Google Analytics and most automation software use these codes to segment your website traffic into different referral groups.